4 Tips On How To Successfully Chart Your Menstrual Cycle

 How to check your cervical mucus

-- You can test cervical mucus with the help of the good old toilet paper.
+- You can test cervical mucus with the help of good old toilet paper.
 Gently wipe from front to back before and after you urinate with a folded toilet paper.

 - Pay attention to how it feels during the wiping motion- does it feel dry, smooth, or slippery?